Clinique is a popular American beauty brand and we wanted to know, is Clinique cruelty-free?

 Many cruelty-free companies have chosen not to sell their products in mainland China because of the country’s animal testing requirements.
 If Clinique claims to be “committed to the elimination of animal testing” then why can’t they do the same?

 Unfortunately, Clinique has decided to put profits before the welfare of animals.

-TL; DR: Clinique is NOT Cruelty-Free!
+Summary: Clinique is NOT Cruelty-Free!